skhan59/skhan59.github.io/projects.md

 <div align="center">
       <a href="https://drive.google.com/file/d/1EF7cv2gl_D_bwnIZi7LHzALkWJvkqMAw/view">
      <img src="https://files.passware.com/images/pictures/PNL/pnl-103-encase.png"
-      alt="DNS over HTTPS Findings"
+      alt="Computer Forensics"
       style="width:900%;">
       </a>
     </div>

 ### Battleship: A Java Game Made W/Object-Oriented Programming
-This is a one player game I made using Java.
+This is a one-player game I made using Java.
 The program asks the user what level of difficulty the user wants to choose for the game (e.g easy, medium, or hard.)
 The size of the board, as well as the number of ships placed on the board increases respective to the difficulty level the user chooses.
-The number of lives however, decreases with the level of difficulty.
+The number of lives, however, decreases with the level of difficulty.
 This program was made early on in my experience with Java, yet it allowed me to creatively think about how different classes can work off of one another.

 <div align="center">
       <a href="https://github.com/skhan59/Battleship">
      <img src="https://raw.githubusercontent.com/skhan59/Battleship/master/Screen%20Shot%202020-08-27%20at%207.02.26%20PM.png"
-      alt="DNS over HTTPS Findings"
+      alt="Battleship"
       style="width:900%;">
       </a>
     </div>